 About the Major

-Geology concerns the study of the structure, materials, processes and history of the Earth.
-Geologists are needed in many areas of work such as the geotechnical profession, resource development, and natural hazards and environmental management.
-Geologists use their knowledge to enrich our understanding of Earth processes and resources in order to improve the quality of human life.
+Geology concerns the study of the structure, materials, processes and history of the Earth, and the Solid Earth in particular.
+As the Earth is a dynamic, ever changing environment, Geologists are needed in many areas of work, from understanding and modelling these dynamic changes, to applied geosciences serving the geotechnical profession in infrastructure resources and development; Natural Resource sourcing, development and management; and Natural Hazards and Environmental management.
+As modern society relies on all aspects of Earths materials and environments, Geologists use their knowledge to enrich our understanding of Earth processes and resources in order to improve the quality of human life.
 The University of Hong Kong is the only tertiary institution in Hong Kong to offer an undergraduate programme in Geology.
-The curriculum is designed to prepare students for a career as a geologist or for postgraduate studies in the geosciences.
+The curriculum is designed to prepare students for a professional career as a geologist or for postgraduate studies in the geosciences.

-The core curriculum provides training in the core geosciences subdisciplines including physical geology, historical geology, mineralogy, petrology, sedimentology, geochemistry, geophysics, structural geology, plate tectonics and field mapping.
+The Geology disciplinary core curriculum provides comprehensive training in the core geosciences subdisciplines including physical geology, historical geology, mineralogy, petrology, sedimentology, geochemistry, geophysics, structural geology, plate tectonics and applied field techniques and mapping.
 Elective courses are offered in specialised areas such as mineral resources, hydrogeology, and engineering geology.
 Throughout the curriculum there is an emphasis on experiential learning through fieldwork, laboratory studies, industrial training, and research-based activities.
-Students in the programme attend 3-4 “overseas” field camps to learn about the geology of other countries and to produce geological maps.
-Previous visits were made to the USA, Cyprus, Australia, Mainland China and Taiwan.
+All students in the programme have the opportunity to attend 3-4 overseas field camps to apply their geological skills, learn about the geology of other countries, explore Earths’ geological history and to produce professional level geological maps and reports.
+Overseas field camps are variably held in the USA, Cyprus, Australia, Mainland China and Taiwan, with plans for future camps to other destinations, including Japan and the Philippines in development.

 The Geology Major (Accredited Pathway) is accredited by the Geological Society of London, the UK body which grants the professional qualification Chartered Geologist.
 Students completing a specific set of geology courses will receive an accredited degree which provides an accelerated route to achieving the Chartered Geologist qualification.
 The professional qualification Chartered Geologist is recognised internationally and in Hong Kong chartered geologists are regarded as professionally equivalent to chartered engineers.

-- Geological knowledge is required for the construction of airports, buildings, tunnels, bridges, dams, ports, power stations, reclamations and landfills, and for dealing with natural hazards such as earthquakes and landslides.
-Currently, geologists are in demand worldwide to ensure essential supplies of water, oil, minerals and raw materials;
+- Geological knowledge is vital for the construction of infrastructure development, including airports, buildings, tunnels, bridges, dams, ports, power stations, reclamations and landfills, and for dealing with natural hazards such as earthquakes and landslides.
+Currently, geologists are in demand worldwide to facilitate development projects and ensure essential supplies of water, oil, minerals and raw materials;

 - Graduates are trained to fill a variety of positions, or to undertake further specialised training programmes either in universities or through government/industry initiatives.
 They are competent to work in the mining industry, hydrogeology, environmental geology and the management of natural hazards;